 - Pinpoint pupils

 Many drug interactions can occur while taking suboxone and cause fatal reactions.
 Avoid drinking alcohol while taking medicine.
 It may cause a severe reaction.
-Always use the prescribed medications by the doctors and the physicians.
+Always use the prescribed medications by doctors and physicians.
 Don’t take over-the-counter drugs without any consultation.

 Getting Treatment for Suboxone Abuse: